pitambarkhanra/energy_landscape_analysis/Conventional/README.md

 - Threshold to choose significant local minima in line 5

 # Output:
-- "d1_*" indicates the discrepancy measures calculated for within participants and "d2_*" indicates the same for between participants.
+- "d1_\*" indicates the discrepancy measures calculated for within participants and "d2_\*" indicates the same for between participants.
-- "*_Interaction_strength": indicates the discrepancy measure described in subsection $2.7.1$ of the article Khanra *et al.* 2023.
+- "\*_Interaction_strength": indicates the discrepancy measure described in subsection $2.7.1$ of the article Khanra *et al.* 2023.
-- "*_Hamming_dist":  indicates the discrepancy measure described in subsection $2.7.2$ of the article Khanra *et al.* 2023.
+- "\*_Hamming_dist":  indicates the discrepancy measure described in subsection $2.7.2$ of the article Khanra *et al.* 2023.
-- "*_Cosine_dist": indicates the discrepancy measure described in subsection $2.7.3$ of the article Khanra *et al.* 2023.
+- "\*_Cosine_dist": indicates the discrepancy measure described in subsection $2.7.3$ of the article Khanra *et al.* 2023.
-- "*_nbld": indicates the discrepancy measure described in subsection $2.7.4$ of the article Khanra *et al.* 2023. \n Here "\*" denotes "d1/d2".
+- "\*_nbld": indicates the discrepancy measure described in subsection $2.7.4$ of the article Khanra *et al.* 2023.
+Here "\*" denotes "d1/d2".